kitnil/awesome/README.md

 - [org-scraps](https://github.com/eschulte/org-scraps) - Collection of Org-mode snippets
 - [iridium-browser](https://github.com/iridium-browser/iridium-browser) - Iridium Browser source code
 - [lets-support-emacs](https://github.com/tareefdev/lets-support-emacs) - Support your favorite editor and packages
+- [30-seconds-of-css](https://github.com/30-seconds/30-seconds-of-css) - A curated collection of useful CSS snippets you can understand in 30 seconds or less.
 - [rfcs](https://github.com/NixOS/rfcs) - The Nix community RFCs
 - [Back-End-Developer-Interview-Questions](https://github.com/arialdomartini/Back-End-Developer-Interview-Questions) - A list of back-end related questions you can be inspired from to interview potential candidates, test yourself or completely ignore
 - [modern-cpp-features](https://github.com/AnthonyCalandra/modern-cpp-features) - A cheatsheet of modern C++ language and library features.